Beloit College Music Scholarships

 - Have a completed application for admission.

-- Complete a music scholarship application and online instructor recommendation.
+- Complete a music scholarship application and instructor recommendation (you will be prompted to assign an instructor while completing the application).

-- Complete a recorded video or audio audition consisting of two contrasting selections.
+- Submit a recorded video or audio audition consisting of two contrasting selections.

 Please note: original compositions are not permitted as audition repertoire.